top of page

 Ross is a 2nd generation Rockbridge native who grew up picking vegetables on his dad’s organic farm.
 He was introduced to the art of carpentry by a neighbor who had the patience to teach a 15-year-old the first important lessons of the trade.
 As he worked his way through high school, he later decided to decline his full ride to VCU to pursue his education in construction and carpentry.

 Following high school, Ross worked construction gigs all over Virginia but in 2006 he moved back to Rockbridge to start his own business and help his dad on their family farm.
 He eventually bought a sawmill and started the process of logging to build a much needed timber frame house for the farm interns; it was the life changing direction that he needed and solidified his interest in the art timber framing.

-Around 2010 he started working on fine tuning his timber framing and rigging skills with AL Anderson, owner of TimberWorks of Interest.
+Around 2010 he started fine tuning his timber framing and rigging skills with Al Anderson, owner of TimberWorks of Interest.
 As time passed, he eventually made his way back to the county and reconnected with Mez to start what is now Rockbridge Timber Frames; the rest is still writing itself.